quantummind/caltech_covid_19_modeling/data/README.md

 # `data`

 This directory contains both US data (mostly at the county level) and international data.
-Detailed information on each of the datasets is provided both in the README files of `international` and `us`.
+Detailed information on each of the datasets is provided both in the README files of `international` and `us`..

 ## Getting started with U.S. data